pythonph/pycon-organizer-manual/README.md

 In here you may also find a list of contact points and links to some useful resources for volunteering for PyConPH.

 Excited to contribute for PyCon?
-Great! [start here](https://github.com/pythonph/pycon-organizer-manual/wiki) :)
+Great!
+You're awesome!
+You may start by reading [this manual](https://github.com/pythonph/pycon-organizer-manual/wiki) :)